 Diabetes is a serious, yet common medical condition.
 If you have diabetes, you need to manage your blood sugars and regularly monitor them to be sure they are within their target range.

-There are a few types of diabetes, though the main two types are type 1 and type 2 diabetes.
-They differ due to the cause.
 You may have sudden symptoms of diabetes, or a diagnosis may surprise you because the symptoms have been gradual over many months or years.

 Diabetes symptoms may occur over time or they may appear quickly.
 The various types of diabetes may have similar or different warning signs.
 Some general warning signs of diabetes are: